 Access: 5-minute walk from JR Otaru Station

-A common scene on the streets of Otaru is rickshaws darting about.
-A rickshaw (called jinrikisha in Japanese) is a two-wheel contrivance pulled by a man.
-It first appeared in the Nihonbashi district of Tokyo in 1869 and from there its popularity spread and was widely used from Meiji to Showa times (1870s to latter part of 1920s).
+A typical scene on the streets of Otaru is rickshaws darting about.
+A rickshaw (called jinrikisha in Japanese) is a two-wheel contrivance pulled by a person.
+It first appeared in the Nihonbashi district of Tokyo in 1869, and from there, its popularity spread and was widely used from Meiji to Showa times (the 1870s to the latter part of the 1920s).

-Today rickshaws are primarily seen in tourist areas; Ebisuya Rickshaw being the main provider of these vehicles in tourist areas throughout the country.
+Today rickshaws are primarily seen in tourist areas; Ebisuya Rickshaw being the primary provider of these vehicles in tourist areas throughout the country.
 Four different routes throughout Otaru are offered.
-The course around the Otaru Canal takes 12 ~ 13 minutes; the course around the North Canal through the streets lined with retro buildings is a 30-minute course; a 60-minute course meanders through the town providing views of many historical buildings; and the 2-hour course also includes a visit inside the Otaru Municipal Museum.
-Select a course that fits your time schedule and the sights you would like to see.
+The course around the Otaru Canal takes 12 ~ 13 minutes; the course around the North Canal through the streets lined with retro buildings is a 30-minute course; a 60-minute course meanders through the town providing views of many historic buildings; the 2-hour course also includes a visit inside the Otaru Municipal Museum.
+Select a course that fits your schedule and the sights you would like to see.

 EBISUYA Rickshaw人力車のえびす屋 小樽店